srdn25/node-boilerplate/README.md

 # Boilerplate for node.js

-Boilerplate for node.js server based on koa.js framework
+Boilerplate for Node.js server based on koa.js framework Main feature is use one schema for:
+- validation requests
+- build swagger documentation
+- create router

 This template use next packages:
 - jest